Observation-Management-Service/MQClient/README.md

 #### **Consuming Messages in Batches and/or Concurrently**

-Since `open_sub()`'s built-in ack/nack mechanism enforces one-by-one message consumption—i.e., the previous message must be acked/nacked before an additional message can be consumed—you will need to manually acknowledge (or nack) messages.
+Since `open_sub()`'s built-in ack/nack mechanism enforces one-by-one message consumption—i.e., the previous message must be acked/nacked before an additional message can be consumed—you will need to use `open_sub_manual_acking()` to manually acknowledge (or nack) messages.

 **Warning:** If a message is not acked/nacked within a certain time, it may be re-enqueued.
 Client code will need to account for this.
+The exact behavior of this depends on the broker server configuration.

 ##### Batch Processing